 BPMN vs UML: How to Choose the Right Modeling Language for Your Need

-Choosing between BPMN and UML depends on your modeling needs.
+Choosing between BPMN vs UML depends on your modeling needs.
 Consider the specific objectives, audience, and nature of the system or processes you are modeling to determine which language aligns best with your requirements.

 Business Process Modeling